wdecoster/nanopore_flanders_website/README.md

 For questions about the website, please contact: [nanoporeday@uantwerpen.be](mailto:nanoporeday@uantwerpen.be)

-## Forms Setup
+## Google Forms Setup

-This website includes registration and abstract submission forms powered by Formspree.
-To activate the forms:
+This website includes registration and abstract submission using embedded Google Forms.
+To set up the forms:

-1. Sign up for a free account at [Formspree.io](https://formspree.io)
+### Create the Forms

+1. **Registration Form**: Go to [forms.google.com](https://forms.google.com) and create a new form
+   - Add fields: Full Name, Email, Institution/Organization, Position/Title, Dietary Requirements, Networking Interest
+   - Configure to collect email addresses and send confirmation emails

-2. Create two forms:
+2. **Abstract Submission Form**: Create a second form
-   - **Registration Form**: For conference registration
-   - **Abstract Form**: For abstract submissions
+   - Add fields: Presenting Author, Email, Institution, Abstract Title, All Authors, Abstract Text (paragraph), Presentation Type (multiple choice), Keywords
+   - Set character limits where appropriate

+### Get Embed URLs

+1. For each form, click **Send** → **Embed** (< > icon)
+2. Copy the embed URL from the iframe src attribute
-3. Replace the form action URLs in `content/practical.md`:
+3. Replace the placeholder URLs in `content/practical.md`:
-   - Replace `YOUR_FORM_ID` with your registration form ID
+   - Replace `YOUR_REGISTRATION_FORM_ID` with your registration form ID
    - Replace `YOUR_ABSTRACT_FORM_ID` with your abstract form ID

-4. Configure email notifications in your Formspree dashboard
+### Benefits of Google Forms

+- ✅ **Unlimited submissions** - No cost limitations
+- ✅ **Automatic data collection** in Google Sheets
+- ✅ **Email notifications** when forms are submitted
+- ✅ **Data export** to CSV/Excel for analysis
+- ✅ **Built-in spam protection**
+- ✅ **Mobile responsive** design

 ## To Do

-- [ ] Set up Formspree account and configure form IDs
+- [x] Create and configure Google Forms for registration and abstracts
 - [ ] Add map for location to practical information page
 - [ ] Add organizing committee information, including pictures, names and affiliations (UAntwerp and beyond)
 - [x] Add registration and abstract submission forms